S-Guettner/new-portfolio-next/README.md

 - [] fluid canvas not triggered on mobile
 - [] upload updated cv and add link in resume button
 - [] content for hero section img ? etc.
+- [] dot nav not visible at skillsSection